 Temple of Hadrian

-This square structure has toilet 'seats' along the back walls.
-Although wealthy men had private home bathrooms, they also used the...
+This square structure has toilet 'seats' along the back walls with a roof above.
+Although some wealthy citizens had private home...

 Temple of Hadrian information

-One of Ephesus' star attractions, this ornate, Corinthian-style temple honours Trajan's successor, and originally had a wooden roof and doors.
-Note its main arch; supported by a central keystone, this architectural marvel remains perfectly balanced, with no need for cement or mortar.
-The temple's designers also covered it with intricate decorative details and patterns – Tyche, goddess of chance, adorns the first arch, while Medusa wards off evil spirits on the second.
+One of Ephesus' star attractions and second only to the Library of Celsus, this ornate, Corinthian-style temple honours Trajan's successor and originally had a wooden roof when completed in AD 138.
+Note its main arch ; supported by a central keystone, this architectural marvel remains perfectly balanced, with no need for mortar.
+The temple's designers also covered it with intricate decorative details and patterns – Tyche , goddess of chance, adorns the first arch, while Medusa wards off evil spirits on the second.

-Sailors and traders in particular invoked Tyche, to protect them on their long journeys.
-After the first arch, in the upper-left corner is a relief of a man on a horse chasing a boar – a representation of Ephesus' foundation myth.
-At shoulder height are backwards swastikas representing the nearby Meander River.
+Sailors and traders in particular invoked Tyche, who was also the patroness of Ephesus, to protect them on their long journeys.
+After the first arch, in the upper-left corner is a relief of a man on a horse chasing a boar – a representation of Ephesus' legendary founder Androclus .
+On the right-hand arch are a band of Amazons , other possible founders.
+At shoulder height are Greek 'key' designs that represent the nearby Meander River.